4 Reasons to Use SharePoint for Project Management

 - Key Project Metrics, such as the number of late tasks and current finish date.

-- Project Status Icons, reporting on time, health, and cost as well percentage complete.
+- Project Status Icons, reporting on time, health, and cost as well as percentage complete.

 - Tasks by Status Chart.